BrylliDTU/BrylliDTU.github.io/about.markdown

 The anatomy of the NFL can be quite confusing for those not familiar with how it works.
 The 32 teams are split into two conferences - the American Football Conference (AFC) and the National Football Conference (NFC).
 The 16 teams in each conference are split into 4 divisions; East, North, South and West divisions, with all divisions having 4 teams.
-Each regular season spans 18 weeks and each team plays 17 games over those weeks.
+Each [regular season][nflSchedule] spans 18 weeks and each team plays 17 games over those weeks.
 Those 17 games consist of 6 games against divisional opponents, 4 games against teams from a division within its conference, 4 games against teams from a division in the other conference and 2 games against teams from the two remaining divisions in its conference.
-Then each team plays an additional game against a non-conference team that they are not scheduled to play [NFL Schedule][nflSchedule].
+Then each team plays an additional game against a non-conference team that they are not scheduled to play.

 All this information can be quite overwhelming for a new NFL viewer and when it comes to picking a team to support there are a lot of options to pick from.
 Some people have a favorite player and root for the team that said player plays for and some people root for their local team, or the team from their respective state or city.